QSDQSB/OxMaths.obsidian/Simulation and Statistical Programming/Simulation/Past Paper/Revision 1.md

 ### (d)
 [5 marks] Write an $\mathrm{R}$ function MHstep ( ) to perform a single Metropolis-Hastings step.
 It should have the following arguments:
-- $x$, the current state of the Markov chain;
+- $x$, the current state of the [[Markov chain]];
 - $p$, a function of one variable $\mathrm{x}$ that returns the density of a target distribution $p$;
 - $q$, a function of two variables $\mathrm{x}$ and $\mathrm{y}$ that returns the density of the proposal distribution $q(y \mid x)$.
 - $rq$, a function of one variable $\mathrm{x}$ that returns a single sample from the proposal distribution $q(y \mid x)$.

-The function should propose a new state to move to using the function q, perform the Metropolis-Hastings step, and return a list containing
+The function should propose a new state to move to using the function q, perform the [[Metropolis Hastings Markov Chain Monte Carlo algorithm|Metropolis-Hastings]] step, and return a list containing
-- x, the new state of the Markov chain;
+- x, the new state of the [[Markov chain]];
 - move, an indicator of whether or not the chain moved from its previous step.

 #### Solution